 The Gabrielli Sandwirth is located in a Venetian Palazzo from the 14th century and exudes pure old world charm.
 Historical Venetian furniture and handmade Murano glass chandeliers by artist Archimede Seguso adorn the 85 rooms and common areas.
 It is quite a romantic setting and oh-so Venetian.
-The waterfront restaurant is bright and a lovely place to linger over a few coffees at breakfast, inside or outside, either on the riverfront terrace, or in the charming and peaceful inner courtyard, depending on the weather.
+The waterfront restaurant is bright and a lovely place to linger over a few coffees at breakfast, inside or outside, either on the riverfront terrace or in the charming and peaceful inner courtyard, depending on the weather.
 There are several types of room and all of them are slightly different, making it a wonderful place to stay in Venice and time again.
 I was lucky to experience both a superior double room with an inner courtyard view and brand new modern furniture and bathroom as well as a double lagoon-view room in the classic Venetian style.

 All 85 rooms are furnished in Venetian style with Murano glass, a/c, safe, mini-bar, hair drier, direct telephone line, flatscreen TV, and fast free WIFI throughout the hotel.
 27 of the rooms offer a view on the lagoon and the Basin of St. Mark’s and these all retain their original old world charm.
 The rooms facing the inner courtyard have all been upgraded to state-of-the-art bathrooms and modern furnishings.
 To have experienced both, I can say that they are equally great!

 The included continental breakfast, although not extremely vegan-friendly, was a great perk and I was able to find several vegan items to pick from, including bread, fresh and dried fruits and nuts, muesli, cereals, jam, rice cakes, as well as fruit juices, coffee and tea.
 My only critic is that there was a lack in vegan savoury food.
 Soy milk was available on request, which made it possible for me to have a filling, wholesome breakfast nonetheless.
 Coffee in Italy is almost always great and this was no exception!
 There are two restaurants and a bar of the Hotel Gabrielli, where both local and international cuisine is served.